jpetazzo/python-on-dotcloud/README.rst

             uwsgi: ~/uwsgi.sh
         config:
                 # This is only needed if you want to enable new relic support
-                # add your license key.
+                # add your license key and app name.
 Comment it out, or remove all together if you want it disabled.
             newrelic_license_key: 1234ABCooFAKEoKEYoofasdfsaf1234
+            newrelic_app_name: Custom Python application on dotCloud

 You will also need to make sure you have your wsgi.py is setup correctly.
 If you don't have it setup correctly then newrelic won't be able to gather data correctly.
 See these pages at NewRelic for more information.